Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ![Workstation Access GPO Settings](./Screenshots/04-gpo-workstation-it-admin-rd-access.png)

+IT support may need local admin access on regular workstations to troubleshoot issues.
+This access should be controlled by GPO and applied only to the correct OU.

-The GPO was linked to the `Regular` OU so it applies to normal workstations only.
-It should not apply to Management computers or servers.
+The GPO was linked to the `Regular` OU so the policy does not apply to Management computers or servers.

 The group `GG_IT_Workstation_LocalAdmins` was added to the local Administrators group on the workstation.

 ![Local Admin Group Added by GPO](./Screenshots/05-workstation-local-admin-group-added-by-gpo.png)

-The GPO application was verified using `gpresult`.
+I verified that the GPO was applied using `gpresult`.

 ![GPO Applied Using gpresult](./Screenshots/06-rdp-enabled-by-gpo-result.png)

-After the policy was applied, Remote Desktop access was tested successfully.
+After the policy was applied, I tested Remote Desktop access to the workstation.

 ![Remote Desktop Test Success](./Screenshots/08-rdp-to-workstation-success.png)

-The result confirms that the workstation received the policy, the IT workstation support group became local admin on the regular workstation, and Remote Desktop worked after the GPO was applied.
+The workstation received the policy successfully.
+The IT workstation support group had local admin access on the regular workstation, and Remote Desktop access worked after the GPO was applied.

 ---

 ## Helpdesk User Delegation

-The Helpdesk group was delegated password reset permissions on the HR OU.
+I delegated password reset permissions to the Helpdesk group on the HR OU.

 The delegated group was: